token-terminal/tokenterminal-fullstack-exercise/README.md

 The API returns project name, id, price, and TVL for each available project.

-The API response is in the following format:
+The API response is in the following format (note we're just showing two representative projects):

 ```json
 {